-The depressing dogma of Kanye West's 'Ye'
+The depressing dogma of Kanye West's 'Ye': EW review

 Shirley Ann Lee traveled the country singing gospel songs, her soul-piercing bellow preaching the word of God.
 Her voice eventually caught the attention of Revival Records founder Felton Williams, and Lee went on to perform on the Shirley Ann Lee Revival Hour.
 I discovered her music thanks to Kanye West’s newest record, Ye, where he samples her voice.
 Religious symbolism has long had a place in West’s music, and this once-forgotten gospel performer fits well within his catalog.
 In a normal year, I would be excited that a Kanye project once again led me down a musical rabbit hole.
 But it’s hard to be enthusiastic about anything Yeezy-related in 2018.
 As we recently learned with Roseanne Barr, when stars say terrible things, they don’t just affect the individual, they blot out everyone in their orbit.

-For the last two months, I’ve been expecting the worst.
-What could a new Kanye West album possibly sound like?
-Following his very public embrace of hard-right conservatism and dangerous ahistorical POVs (first at the end of 2017, and once again in April), my greatest fear was a record filled with more of the same dogma: The Slavery was a choice Kanye, the I love Trump Kanye.
+For the last two months, many have been expecting the worst.
+Following his very public embrace of hard-right conservatism and dangerous ahistorical POVs (first at the end of 2017, and once again in April), the greatest fear was a new Kanye record filled with more of the same dogma: The Slavery was a choice Kanye, the I love Trump Kanye.
 Maybe he would go a step further and make a beat composed of Alex Jones’s monsterish wails or bring the dudes holding tiki torches in Charlottesville in for a guest spot.
 None of those theoretical nightmare scenarios proved true.
-Instead, we got a shockingly anodyne, non-political, briefly magnificent, half-finished piece of work.
+Instead, we got a shockingly anodyne, non-political, half-finished piece of work.

 Like Pusha T’s Daytona, which West also produced, Ye is just seven tracks.
 It’s a brisk 23-minute trek into bipolarism, DMT, fear of his daughter growing up to do Pilates, how much he loves breasts, Kerry Washington, SMACK DVD, and a whole lot more.
 This long list of topics feels communal in a way, closer to the populist, “love everyone” approach Kanye has been touting in the aftermath of his TMZ Live comments and their inevitable backlash.
 It’s a sentiment that stretches to the album title, too.
 We learned over the weekend that there’s a double meaning to “ye.”
 As he told radio host Big Boy, “I believe ‘ye’ is the most commonly used word in the Bible.”
 (It’s not, but go on.)
 “And in the Bible it means ‘you,’ so I’m you, I’m us, it’s us… The album is a reflection of who we are.”
 It’s a nice notion, but it doesn’t track.
 In the end, this album is about one person and one person only.

 Ye kicks off this sitcom-episode-length journey with the half-spoken word, half-rap, “I Thought About Killing You.”
-Here, he tells us the most beautiful thoughts exist beside the darkest, all over a hurried, half-finished beat.
-It’s a nice sentiment, but it feels like he’s reaching for a greater truth he never finds.
-Things take a more pointed lyrical turn on “Yikes” as Kanye furthers the recent trend of rappers speaking out about their difficulties with depression (“S?”t can get / Menacing / Frightening / Find help / Sometimes / I scare / Myself”).
+Here, he tells us the most beautiful thoughts exist beside the darkest, all over a hurried, partially finished beat.
+Things take a more pointed turn on “Yikes” as Kanye furthers the recent trend of rappers speaking out about their difficulties with depression (“S— can get / Menacing / Frightening / Find help / Sometimes / I scare / Myself”).
 His vulnerability here is admirable, even if the production feels like a discarded Life of Pablo B-side.

-We do get brief flashes of old Ye on “Ghost Town,” featuring Kid Cudi and newcomer 070 Shake, which resembles My Beautiful Dark Twisted Fantasy opus “Runaway.”
-The song is one of the few bright spots on the album.
-It also presents a cognitive dissonance: an uplifting choral base with lyrics that tackle issues of self-harm (“Nothing hurts anymore / I feel kind of free”).
-Album closer “Violent Crimes” is a highlight too ?” a kind of beautiful dark twisted lullaby for his daughter, showcasing the rapper’s gift for melody, despite devolving into regressive gender politics.
+Listeners do get brief flashes of old Ye on “Ghost Town,” featuring Kid Cudi and newcomer 070 Shake, which resembles My Beautiful Dark Twisted Fantasy opus “Runaway,” with an uplifting choral base and lyrics that tackle issues of self-harm (“Nothing hurts anymore / I feel kind of free”).
+Album closer “Violent Crimes” is a highlight too — a kind of beautiful dark twisted lullaby for his daughter, showcasing the rapper’s gift for melody, despite devolving into regressive gender politics.

 And just like that, Ye ends as quickly as it started, concluding another chapter in the long, frustrating saga of one of music’s greatest producers.
-The mess he’s left in its wake is large: fans have their first ever subpar Kanye record and, more pressing, a set of corrosive opinions the man himself seems uninterested in apologizing for.
-Not that it matters, right?
-In 2018, amnesia is the wave.
-It’s easier to forget and paper over all of the terrible things public figures do and start every day fresh.
+The mess he’s left in its wake is large: fans have their first ever subpar Kanye West record and, more pressing, a set of corrosive opinions the man himself seems uninterested in apologizing for.

-Kanye has said plenty of batty things before, things I’ve been all too happy to defend in the past, but never have his thoughts been so antithetical to his previous work, so dangerous to this moment in history.
+Of course Kanye has said plenty of batty things before, but never have his thoughts been so antithetical to his previous work, so dangerous to this moment in history.
 Even if Ye was a good album, those words would still be worth condemning.
 At least I thought so: press outlets that spent a week mercilessly filleting Kanye are now selling Ye-related merch.
 Hey, maybe nothing matters.
 Maybe everything is a joke.
 Maybe it’s not worth indulging in it at all anymore.

 Comments